Diver who found girl drowned at waterpark says lake had ‘almost zero visibility’

 Mr Knight emerged from the water with Kyra about 12 minutes after he started looking in the third area.

-Describing the final search, the firefighter said: “Because everything else had seemed slow, that seemed fast”.
+Describing his final search, the firefighter said: “Because everything else had seemed slow, that seemed fast”.

 Mr Knight said no divers worked at the park and and he helped staff there “very occasionally”.